antgonzales/antgonzales.github.io/_posts/2024-02-23-how-to-solve-match-media-is-not-a-function.md

 ---
 layout: post
-title: "How to solve window.matchMedia is not a function in Jest"
+title: "Fix TypeError: window.matchMedia is not a function in Jest"
 description: "Learn how to emulate matchMedia in Jest for responsive design testing.
-Solve window.matchMedia is not a function error."
+Create a reusable test helper to check code at different breakpoints."
 date: 2024-05-30
 ---